meard/ros2_orb_slam3/README.md

 - Can be modified to capture image from Live using usb cam or other streaming sources.

 ### Limitations
-**The new additions are tested and works with PX4-Autopilot Software-In-The-Loop Simulation.
+**The new additions is tested and works with PX4-Autopilot Software-In-The-Loop Simulation.
 In theory, it should also work with other Gazebo simulations e.g. Turtlebot, Husky.**

 ### Pre-requisites
 - PX4-Autopilot is installed and GZ sim is running ( command: make px4_sitl gz_x500_depth).